RedditRecs

 Reddit Icon

-rarefiedstupor • about 1 month ago
+rarefiedstupor • 2 months ago

 I have one of these and it's still going strong after a decade of use.
 The thermal carafe is nice.
 Keeps coffee hot for a long time and doesn't burn it because there's no heating element.
 It has one button on it, so operation couldn't be easier.